 The University of Mary Graduate Program in Education offers a wide range of opportunities for the adult learner.
 Students may take courses towards educational credentials and endorsements, or may complete their Master's or Doctoral degree in education.
 Master's candidates have the option of completing a thesis or preparing a comprehensive portfolio as their capstone project.
-In order to meet the needs of adult learners, graduate classes are offered online or summers, weekends, and evenings.
+In order to meet the needs of adult learners, graduate classes are offered online or face-to-face during summers.